 You can also choose to take a private vehicle/taxi from Kanchanaburi all the way to Sai Yok National Park.
 If it’s a one-way drop, the taxi will cost between THB 900-1500 depending upon the passengers and your negotiations.
-Although if you are trying to book it for the whole day for the tour, the taxi should cost between THB 2800-3000.
+Although if you are trying to book it for the whole day of the tour, the taxi should cost between THB 2800-3000.

 However, if you wish to do it, I suggest you do it from Kanchanaburi which is just an hour away.
 The travelling time from Bangkok is 4 hours one-way which is a lot of travelling for a day.
 Or you can plan it for the whole weekend.

 Most tours will also include attractions like Thailand-Burma Railway, War Cemetery, River Kwai Bridge, Hellfire Pass Memorial and more from Kanchanaburi.

 Check out weekend tours for Sai Yok National Park: